emmatz-pattersonvf/notes/README.md

 # 2023-12-25
 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 Embrace agile methodologies and iterative development, as they allow you to adapt and improve your work more efficiently.
 Understand the importance of simple, modular, and well-documented code, which makes it easier to maintain and expand upon in the future.
 Practice good programming habits, such as code reviews, unit testing, continuous integration, version control, error handling, security, performance optimization, etc. Most importantly, remember that software development is a collaborative effort, so communicate effectively with your team members and respect their opinions and expertise.

+# 2023-12-26
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This includes understanding new programming paradigms, such as functional programming, as well as keeping an eye on emerging languages like Rust or Kotlin.

+To stay ahead of the curve, make time to attend conferences, read blogs, and participate in online communities.
+By staying informed about the industry, you' ll be better equipped to make informed decisions about your career and the technologies you use.
+Additionally, always be open to trying new things and pushing yourself outside your comfort zone.
+Through experimentation and practice, your programming skills will continue to grow and improve.